-Fort Stevens is one of Oregon's greatest treasures.
+Fort Stevens State Park is one of Oregon's greatest treasures.
 Located just 20 minutes west of Astoria, where the Columbia River meets the Pacific, it's tailor suited for history buffs and nature enthusiasts, beachcombers, campers, and hikers.

 Point Adams marks the northwesternmost point in the state of Oregon, as well as the capital of the Clatsop people, Klaát-sop.

 One of the most notorious shipwrecks in the graveyard was that of the Peter Iredale (pictured above).
 She was a four-masted ship that ran aground in Fort Stevens State Park in 1906.
 The rusted bow and masts are an oddity, jutting in the sand.
 It is one of the most famous spots for tourists in the area.

-The Fort Stevens Loop is the longest of these trails, spanning 10 miles.
+This is the longest of the trails at Fort Stevens State Park, spanning 10 miles.
 It offers the full experience, giving you a taste of the diverse environments within the park and the challenge of a decent hike.
-The trail leads south of the historical museum, west through the swamp, past forests and Swash Lake, then through a set of dunes to the Peter Iredale.
+The trail leads south of the historical museum, west through the swamp, past forests, and Swash Lake, then through a set of beach dunes to the Peter Iredale.
 From there it runs south along the western shore, then inland until making its end at Coffenbury Lake.

-Another popular trail is the Clatsop Spit Loop, which extends north from Tillamook Head to the river mouth.
+This trail extends north from Tillamook Head to the river mouth.
 Clatsop Spit is a giant sandy plain that juts out towards Oregon's northwesternmost point.
-The planting of dune grass, dams, and jetties altered the sandy desert, stabilizing the land.
-This has allowed Sitka spruce, willow, shore-pine and wax-myrtle to exist there.
+The planting of dune grass, dams, and jetties altered the sandy desert and stabilized the land.
+This has allowed Sitka spruce, willow, shore-pine, and wax myrtle to exist there.

 The lake is stocked with trout and steelhead.
 Warmwater species naturally spawn there, including black crappie, bluegill, brown bullhead, and yellow perch.
 The stocking schedule is available on the Oregon Department of Fish and Wildlife website.
 There is no schedule for the steelhead, but they do come during the winter months.
 For warm water species, the best time to fish is spring, summer, and fall.
 For trout, it's better to fish from March to September.